Unit 6 - Practice Quiz

 business idioms Easy

-A. To work in a different room
+A. To think in a creative and unconventional way

 B. To review the budget

-D. To follow the rules strictly
+C. To follow the rules strictly

 10 The idiom "on the same page" means...